theupdateframework/specification/tuf-spec.md

   for more details.

-    * **1.9.1**. **Targets recovery** If a threshold of targets keys are removed from the root metadata, delete the old targets, snapshot, and timestamp metadata files.
+    * **1.9.1**. **Targets recovery** If a threshold of targets keys are removed from the root metadata, delete the old top-level targets, snapshot, and timestamp metadata files.

     * **1.9.2**. **Snapshot recovery** If a threshold of snapshot keys are removed from the root metadata, delete the old snapshot and timestamp